 Lunch can be purchased from The Harwood Cafe.
-For questions regarding price and menu, please visit the lunch page on the school website: http://www.escueladelsol.org/hot-lunch-program/
+For questions regarding price and menu, please check out the lunch menu section in SchoolCues or visit the lunch page on the school website.

-In Jr. High students plan, shop for and prepare lunch every day.
+In Jr. High, students plan, shop for and prepare lunch every day.
 Lunches are planned with student allergies and food intolerances in mind, as well as nutrition, what is growing in the class garden and what is available seasonally.
 Students are free to bring their own snacks to supplement the lunches and snacks provided.